What is the Bewcastle House of Prayer?

 So another important aspect of the House of Prayer is finding ways to live in peace, without greed or the exploitation of people or the earth’s resources.
 The principles of permaculture offer helpful reflections in this regard.
 Permaculture is about stability, deepening soils and cleaner water, thriving communities living lightly in self-reliant regions, biodiverse agriculture and social justice, peace and abundance.
 It is about true sustainability, based at the local scale.
 As the great economist EF Schumacher famously once said, “Small is beautiful”!

 Hospitality is at the heart of Jesus’ good news.
 It derives from God’s own hospitality towards us.
-So another important dimension to our work is offering a place for pilgrims to stay for a few days or weeks.
-And we are here to be a resource for the local churches and the local community as part of the ‘Borderlands Minster’ within the Bewcastle and Lanercost benefices of parishes, part of the Brampton Deanery in Carlisle Diocese.
+So another important dimension to our work is offering a place for pilgrims to visit and to be a resource for the Bewcastle Benefice of parishes, part of the Brampton Deanery in Carlisle Diocese.

 So we hope you enjoy your time here and find something of interest to stimulate your own pilgrimage.